mjancarik/merkur/docs/docs/merkur-api.md

 ## Module

-The Merkur is tiny extensible library and has got few base methods by default.
+Merkur is tiny extensible library and has got few base methods by default.

 - createMerkur - create new instance of merkur to global context in variable `__merkur__`
 - removeMerkur - remove merkur variable from global context